 Keller Scholarships are the most prestigious awards granted to incoming Fuqua students.
 The Keller Scholars are named in honor of Dr. Thomas Keller, the former Dean of The Fuqua School of Business, who led Fuqua from a small regional business school to a position of international prominence in less than a decade.
 These awards are funded by Fuqua, endowments, and corporate donors.
 The Admission Scholarship Committee selects Keller Scholars based on academic excellence and strong commitment to improving their communities through leadership and service.

 An International Student with a U.S. co-signer can borrow through other financial institutions at possibly a lower interest rate than the Coastal Federal International Student Loan Program.
-Private /Alternative Loans are credit-based student loans that require a U.S. Citizen or Permanent Resident co-signer.
+Private/Alternative Loans are credit-based student loans that require a U.S. Citizen or Permanent Resident co-signer.
 Students may borrow up to the Cost of Attendance less other financial aid.
 These loans provide for in-school deferment of payments and a post-graduation grace period.
 Both the grace period and the repayment period can vary by lender.
 Please refer to the Duke University Recommended Lender List to view a list of loan programs and to learn more about specific interest rates, repayment terms, and other loan features.

 Fuqua is proud to offer a student loan program for international students through Coastal Federal Credit Union (Coastal).
 Coastal is a successful and long-standing financial institution and does not require a co-signer.
 You are applying directly for a line of credit with Coastal.
-A credit union is a bit different from a traditional bank in that you must become a "member" and establish a small savings account of $25 to utilize their loan services.
+A credit union is a bit different from a traditional bank in that you must become a "member" and establish a small savings account of $5 to $25 to utilize their loan services.
 Coastal Federal Credit Union offers a very competitive rate of prime plus 5%.
 With the current prime rate of 3.25%, the rate would be 8.25%.
 Effective January 1, 2013, all new Coastal Loan borrowers will be charged a 3% origination fee that will be added to the principal borrowing amount.

 We have provided a list of external funding programs from various international agencies.
 We encourage you to view the list of programs as you may find a suitable funding source.